javieralaves/nest-vault/README.md

 ### VaultFactory
 The repository now includes a `VaultFactory` contract that lets anyone deploy a Boring Vault with custom ERC-20 assets.
 It deploys a vault, manager, teller and accountant using a new `RolesAuthority` so deposits work immediately.

+### AllocationRouter
+An optional `AllocationRouter` contract channels USDC deposits into arbitrary ERC-20 compositions using a swapper.
+It supports rebalancing when allocation percentages change.

 ## Audits